Dan Proft

 Daniel K. Proft (born April 29, 1972) is an American political commentator and activist.
 A member of the Republican Party, he is a talk radio host for Chicago radio station WIND and was a candidate for Governor of Illinois in 2010.
 He voices a political commentary, "Sixty Seconds of Sanity" on the Salem Radio Network.
 He is also the president of Local Government Information Systems, an entity controlling sites like Kendall County Times and Will County Gazette.
+Proft also founded, funds, and publishes the Chicago Contrarian website.

 Early life and education

 Proft was born in 1972 in Oak Park, Illinois.
 He was raised in Wheaton, Illinois, and attended Benet Academy in Lisle.
 He graduated from Northwestern University with a B.A. and attended Loyola University Chicago School of Law at night and earned Juris Doctor degree.
 At Northwestern, Proft co-founded the Northwestern Chronicle, an independent campus newspaper.
 He also ran a conservative speakers bureau.